Is Florida a Community Property State?

 • Income earned by either spouse during the marriage: Salaries, wages, and bonuses earned by both spouses are typically considered joint assets, even if only one spouse was working.

 • Joint bank accounts or investments: Accounts opened or contributed to during the marriage, regardless of whose name is listed, are usually marital property.
+Marital funds accumulated through employment or other income sources are subject to equitable distribution.

-• Retirement accounts accrued during the marriage: Pensions, 401(k)s, and IRAs funded during the marriage are generally split equitably; even if the account is only in one spouse’s name.
+• Retirement accounts accrued during the marriage: Pensions, 401(k)s, and IRAs funded during the marriage are generally split equitably, even if the account is only in one spouse’s name.

 • Real estate purchased during the marriage: Homes or investment properties bought during the marriage are presumed to be jointly owned, even if only one spouse is on the deed.
+This includes real estate purchased jointly or separately during the marriage.

 What Is NOT Considered Marital Property in Florida?